 Buying a gift for your boss can be a potential minefield.
 Spend too much and you risk making them feel uncomfortable.
 Spend too little and you might as well not get anything at all.
 We went and found gifts for every type of boss there is, all of which hit that perfect sweet spot between too personal and just personal enough.

-For the frazzled boss into florals
+For the four-hour-workweek boss

 For the boss with office-chair posture